Ōno, Fukui: Climate

-Ōno has a Humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
+Ōno has a Humid climate (Cfa per the Köppen climate classification system), characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Ōno is 13.4 C. The average annual rainfall is 2290.5 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.2 C, and lowest in January, at around 1.1 C.